nykie738/brainstormList/README.md

 A music tuner? <br>
 Making a discord bot <br>
 Making a github website??? <br>
+Search engine type recommender of existing games or products depending on personal interest (use of AI for categorization) <br>

 ## Might implement (not code)
 Making a baseball grove from scratch <br>